ceford/cefjdemos-data-jdm-help/articles/en/contacts/contacts-new-or-edit.md

 - **Name.** The full name of the Contact.
 - **Alias**.
 The internal name of the item.
 Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
-[Learn more.](https://docs.joomla.org/Alias "Special:MyLanguage/Alias")

-### Edit Contact
+### Edit Contact tab

 Here you enter the basic information about the contact.